-MAIN LEARNING ACTIVITY - HAND SIGNALS
+MAIN LEARNING ACTIVITY -HAND SIGNALS

-- 1. Discuss the meaning of "predictable." - a.
-Predictable: Allowing others to know what your next actions will be. - 2.
-All road users need to communicate their planned movements to other users.
+- 1. All road users need to communicate their planned movements to other users.
 Hand signals for bicyclists are similar to turn signals for cars.
 A bicyclist uses hand signals if they are turning, slowing, or stopping.
-Remember to use these signals before braking or turning. - 3.
+Remember to use these signals before braking or turning. - 2.
 Model how to use the following signals.
 Have students imitate your movements to practice. - a.
 Left turn: put your left arm out to the side. - b.
 Right turn: put your right arm out to your side. - c.
-Stop: hold left hand out to your side and bend elbow down.
+Stop: hold left hand out to your side and bend elbow down. - 3.
+Play a short game of Simon Says using the bicycle signals: "Simon says right turn.
+Simon says left turn.
+Simon says stop."